-Johann "Jack" Unterweger went to prison for murder, then found fame as an author — before strangling several women to death in Austria and Los Angeles between 1990 and 1991.
+Jack Unterweger went to prison for murder, then found fame as an author — before strangling several women to death in Austria and Los Angeles between 1990 and 1991.

 Throughout the 1980s, Jack Unterweger was a model prisoner.
 He was living proof that, no matter what deeds one committed, it was never too late to turn things around.

 After a life of crime including sexual assault and murder, Unterweger finally saw the light while serving his life sentence for that 1976 killing.
 In prison, he even wrote an autobiography and a series of poems so beautiful that they were being taught in Austrian schools and praised by Nobel Prize winners.